aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-bounty-program.md

 ⇒ Share this [Bounty Program](https://ico.conda.online/crwd-network-bounty-program/)

 ⇒ Participants may post original content or post official content from other social media platforms

+⇒ participants must post a link to prove their activity every week in this [Bitcointalk thread](https://bitcointalk.org/index.php?topic=3350625.0) or the [CRWD Network Bounty Program Telegram channel](https://t.me/crwd_network_bounty)

 _SCORE=_\
 _0.4* No. of posts +_\